Carlos Correa Player Props: Twins vs. Guardians

-Carlos Correa -- with a slugging percentage of .459 in his past 10 games, including five extra-base hits -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Peyton Battenfield on the mound, on May 5 at 7:10 PM ET.
+Carlos Correa -- hitting .167 with two doubles, two home runs, six walks and five RBI in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Logan Allen on the mound, on May 6 at 6:10 PM ET.

-He notched a home run while going 1-for-5 in his last game against the White Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Guardians.

 Carlos Correa Game Info & Props vs. the Guardians